-The rapid automation of job tasks raises concerns about its effects on workers' welfare.
-In the U.S., automation-driven task displacement substantially reduced wages and employment, especially at the bottom of the wage distribution (Acemoglu & Restrepo, 2022).
-However, in other highly developed countries, such as Germany or Japan, the employment effects of robots have been neutral or positive (Adachi et al., 2022; Dauth et al., 2021).
-Across high-income countries, automation increased productivity, while reducing employment shares of low-skilled workers (Graetz & Michaels, 2018) and routine occupations (de Vries et al., 2020) and benefiting younger workers and prime-aged women at the expense of older workers and prime-aged men (Albinowski & Lewandowski, 2024).
+The increase in income inequality in recent decades was driven primarily by the surging inequality in labor income (Acemoglu & Robinson, 2015).
+Acemoglu and Restrepo (2022) show that approximately two-thirds of changes in the U.S. wage inequality is due to adverse effects of task-displacing automation.
+However, in other highly developed countries, such as Germany or Japan, the employment effects of robots have been neutral or positive (Adachi et al., 2024; Dauth et al., 2021).
+Across high-income countries, automation increased productivity, while reducing employment shares of low-skilled workers and routine occupations (Chung & Lee, 2023; Graetz & Michaels, 2018; de Vries et al., 2020).
+It benefited younger workers and prime-aged women at the expense of older workers and prime-aged men (Albinowski & Lewandowski, 2024).
 Beyond potential aggregate effects, automation thus creates winners and losers.
-A flourishing literature has studied the labour market effects of automation, but its impact on household incomes and distributional consequences remain under-researched.
+A flourishing literature has studied its employment and wage effects, but its impact on household incomes and distributional consequences remain under-researched.